subhranshusahu05/Simple_Drum_kit_using_HTML_CSS_JS/README.md

-# Simple_Drum_kit_using_HTML_CSS_JS
+# 🥁 Drum Kit

-This is a simple Drum Kit project built using HTML, CSS, and JavaScript.
-It allows users to play drum sounds by either clicking on the buttons or pressing the corresponding keys on the keyboard.
+This is a fun **Drum Kit project** built using **HTML, CSS, and JavaScript**.
+It allows users to play drum sounds by either **clicking the buttons** or **pressing keys** on the keyboard.

+---

+## 🚀 Features
+- Play different drum sounds using buttons (`w, a, s, d, j, k, l`).
+- Use keyboard keys (`w, a, s, d, j, k, l`) to trigger the same sounds.
+- **Button animation** effect when pressed or clicked.
+- Styled with CSS and background images for a realistic drum look.

+---

+## 🛠️ Technologies Used
+- **HTML** → Page structure
+- **CSS** → Styling and button design
+- **JavaScript** → Sound playback, animations, and key handling

+---

+## 🎹 How It Works
+1. Each drum button is mapped to a specific sound file (e.g., `tom-1.mp3`, `snare.mp3`, `crash.mp3`).
+2. When a button is clicked or a key is pressed, JavaScript plays the matching sound.
+3. An animation highlights the active drum button for better user interaction.